Market an NFT effectively by applying these tactics to your NFT brand

 1) Taco Bell

-According to research, 83% of millennials tend to gravitate towards companies that share similar values to their own.
-As a result, to gain attention and draw in more sales, brands must publicly and genuinely support causes they believe in.
+According to research, 83% of millennials tend to gravitate towards companies sharing similar values.
+As a result, to gain attention and draw in more sales, brands must publicly and genuinely support the causes they believe in.

 Taco Bell’s foundation has been known to do this for several years, but it took its philanthropy one step further by selling taco-themed NFT GIFs to benefit their Live Más Scholarship.
 The GIFs their team created were auctioned off within 30 minutes of putting their 25 NFTs (dubbed NFTacoBells) up for auction on Rarible (an NFT marketplace).
-Even though each GIF had a starting bid price of $1, they ended up selling for thousands, with one art piece selling for $3,646.
+Even though each GIF had a starting bid price of $1, they eventually sold for thousands, with one art piece selling for $3,646.

-Taco Bell made a good business decision by creating and selling NFTs because it generated a lot of buzz in the mainstream media and social media.
+Taco Bell made a good business decision by creating and selling NFTs.
+The company discovered that to generate a lot of buzz in the mainstream media and social media, they needed to market an NFT to the right audiences.

-You can adapt Taco Bell’s strategies with their NFTs to increase brand awareness while also supporting a good cause.
-Both can help you to win more clients over and boost your sales.
+You can adapt Taco Bell’s strategies with their NFTs to increase brand awareness while supporting a good cause.
+Both can help you win more clients over and boost your sales.

 2) RTFKT Digital Sneakers